Image credit: USDA via Wikimedia Commons

 What is Coffee?

-Everyone recognizes a roasted coffee bean, but unless you’ve lived or traveled in a coffee-growing country, you might not recognize an actual coffee tree.
+Everyone recognizes a roasted coffee bean, but you might not recognize an actual coffee plant.

-In the commercial coffee industry, there are two important coffee species — Arabica and canephora (more commonly called Robusta).
+In the commercial coffee industry, there are two important coffee species — Arabica and Robusta.

 Coffea Arabica — C. Arabica